tobyhodges/studious-happiness/episodes/11-tuples-dictionaries.md

 teaching: 10
 exercises: 0
 questions:
-- "How can I add semantic value to my containers of multiple values?"
+- "How can I add semantic value to my collections of multiple values?"
 objectives:
 - "Identify lists, tuples and dictionaries"
 - "Write programs that create and modify dictionaries"
-- "Select the best data container type for a given purpose."
+- "Select the best data collection type for a given purpose."
 keypoints:
 - "A tuple is a list that can never be changed."
 - "Use an item's index to fetch it from a tuple."